-28 Chapter 3 • Connecting to SAS Scalable Performance Data (SPD) Server
+30 Chapter 3 • Connecting to SAS Scalable Performance Data (SPD) Server

 Each SPD Server installation is different.
 You might want to change many values, or just a few default values.
-When you make changes, you will find macro variables are friendly, flexible and easily to manipulate.
+When you make changes, you will find macro variables are friendly, flexible, and easy to manipulate.